nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Edits an existing person in the address book.

-Format: `edit i/ID [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/ROLE] [t/TAG]…​`
+Format: `edit ID [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [ro/ROLE] [t/TAG]…​`

-* Edits the person with the specified `ID`. `ID` refers to the unique identification number assigned to each person when first added to the list. `ID` **must refer to a person that exist within NetConnect**.
+* Edits the person with the specified `ID`. `ID` refers to the unique identification number assigned to each person when first added to the list.
+* `ID` **must refer to a person that exist within NetConnect**.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* You cannot edit a field that is invalid to the current person type
+* You cannot edit a field that is invalid to the current person type.

 Examples:
 *  `edit i/1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the person with ID of 1 to be `91234567` and `johndoe@example.com` respectively.